-Schools, districts, local college access networks (LCANs), and community organizations can register as participants in the Florida FAFSA Challenge.
+Schools, districts, LCANs, and community organizations can register as participants in the Florida FAFSA Challenge.

 Registrants get access to free resources and promotional materials, and updates on the latest FAFSA information and resources.

 Registering helps FCAN connect schools and communities with the resources they need to support their students.